UMD: A Globally Connected University

 Prior to joining the Education Abroad team in Spring 2016, Niku worked as a Graduate Assistant for Study Abroad at Valdosta State University.
-She manages MyEA, the online student database and application portal, and oversees statistics and reporting on study abroad enrollment.
-She also maintains and updates the EA website and coordinates EA's social media initiatives.
+She manages MyEA, the online student database and application portal, and facilitates statistics and reporting on study abroad enrollment.
+She also maintains and updates the EA website and helps to coordinate EA's social media initiatives.
 A native of Dominica, an island in the Eastern Caribbean, Niku moved to the United States to pursue undergraduate and graduate studies.
 Niku has a MA in Public Administration from Valdosta State University in Georgia and a BA in Political Science from Montclair State University in New Jersey.

 301-405-8283 | email@example.com

 Francisca has an undergraduate degree in elementary education and has worked on the UMD campus in various administrative positions for many years.
 Both of her daughters attended UMD, making her a proud Terp mom!
 Francisca enjoys spending her free time with her grandchildren.